TrinityCore/tc-wiki/database/335/world/smart_scripts.md

 ## Description of fields

-> Note: :x:means that the feature/option is not (yet) implemented.
+> Note: :x: means that the feature/option is not (yet) implemented.
 {.is-info}